lichuanwang/bookstore/README.md

 ## Features

-- User Authentication: Sign up, log in, and log out functionalities.
+- User Authentication: Log in, and log out functionalities.
 - Book Browsing: View a list of available books with details.
 - Search: Search for books by title, author, or genre.
 - Shopping Cart: Add books to the cart and manage the cart contents.